 Commission Rule R8-67(e)(3) provides that the test period for REPS rider proceedings shall be the same as that used by the utility in its fuel charge adjustment proceedings, which is specified in Commission Rule R8-55(c) for DEP to be the twelve-month period ending March 31 of each year.
-DEP witness Williams testified that the Test Period or EMF period used for this proceeding was the twelve months beginning on April 1, 2022, and ending on March 31, 2023.
-Williams Direct at 3.
-Commission Rule R8-67(e)(5) provides that "the REPS EMF rider will reflect the difference between reasonable and prudently incurred incremental costs and the revenues that were actually realized during the test period under the REPS rider then in effect."
+Company witness Williams testified that the Test Period or EMF period used for this proceeding was the twelve months beginning on April 1, 2022 and ending on March 31, 2023.
+(Williams Direct at 3) Commission Rule R8-67(e)(5) provides that "the REPS EMF rider will reflect the difference between reasonable and prudently incurred incremental costs and the revenues that were actually realized during the test period under the REPS rider then in effect."
 Witness Williams further stated that the rider includes the REPS EMF component to recover the difference between the compliance costs incurred and revenues realized during the Test Period.
-Williams Direct at 4-5.
-Witness Williams also testified that the Billing Period for the REPS rider requested in DEP's application is the twelve months beginning on December 1, 2023, and ending on November 30, 2024.
-Williams Direct at 3.
-Witness Williams stated that, in addition to an EMF component, the current proposed rider includes a component to recover the costs expected to be incurred for the Billing Period.
-Williams Direct at 5.
-The Test Period and the Billing Period proposed by DEP were not challenged by any party.
+(Williams Direct at 4-5) Witness Williams also testified that the Billing Period for the REPS rider requested in the Company's application is the twelve months beginning on December 1, 2023 and ending on November 30, 2024.
+(Williams Direct at 3) Witness Williams stated that, in addition to an EMF component, the current proposed rider includes a component to recover the costs expected to be incurred for the Billing Period.
+(Williams Direct at 5) The Test Period and the Billing Period proposed by DEP were not challenged by any party.

-Based on the foregoing and the entire record herein, the Commission concludes that, consistent with Commission Rule R8-67(e)(3), the Test Period for this proceeding is the twelve months from April 1, 2022, through March 31, 2023.
-The Commission also concludes that the Billing Period for this proceeding is the twelve months beginning on December 1, 2023, and ending on November 30, 2023.
+Based on the foregoing, the Commission concludes that, consistent with Commission Rule R8-67(e)(3), the Test Period for this proceeding is the twelve months from April 1, 2022 through March 31, 2023.